Sirius Black: Harry Potter and the Prisoner of Azkaban

 Twelve years into his sentence, Sirius sees a picture of the Weasley family on the front cover of the Daily Prophet.
 He notices the pet rat Scabbers perched on Ron Weasley's shoulder.
-This serves as a turning point in the series and sets the events of the third novel, as Sirius immediately recognises Scabbers as Pettigrew's Animagus form.
+This serves as a turning point in the series and sets the events of the third novel in motion, as Sirius immediately recognises Scabbers as Pettigrew's Animagus form.
 He realises that stationed at Hogwarts, Pettigrew will easily be able to deliver Harry to Voldemort should Voldemort ever regain power.
 This knowledge clears his mind and gives him the mental strength to escape Azkaban.
 He is the first person known to have escaped the wizard prison by his own means, accomplishing this feat by transforming into his Animagus dog form.
-The dementors' inability to detect Animagi, along with his severe weight loss from malnutrition, allow him to slip through his cell bars.
+The dementors' inability to detect Animagi, along with his severe weight loss from malnutrition, allows him to slip through his cell bars.
 After his escape, Sirius takes refuge in and around Hogsmeade, intent on exacting revenge upon Pettigrew and remaining near Harry.
 Knowing that the dementors have been stationed around Hogsmeade and at Hogwarts, Sirius remains in his Animagus form during this time, and is able to enter the Hogwarts grounds without being recognised by the dementors.
 Harry catches several glimpses of Sirius in his dog form and mistakenly believes him to be the Grim.
 He befriends Hermione Granger's cat Crookshanks, who is aware that Sirius is not actually a dog and who recognises Pettigrew for what he really is.
-Sirius breaks into Gryffindor tower at one point with a knife looking for Pettigrew, having had Crookshanks obtain Neville Longbottom's list of the dorm passwords, and shreds Ron's curtains after finding Pettigrew gone, due to Pettigrew having faked his death and framed Crookshanks.
+Sirius breaks into Gryffindor Tower at one point with a knife, looking for Pettigrew, having had Crookshanks obtain Neville Longbottom's list of the dorm passwords, and shreds Ron's curtains after finding Pettigrew gone, due to Pettigrew having faked his death and framed Crookshanks.
 After Harry's broom is destroyed by the Whomping Willow during a Quidditch match invaded by Dementors, Sirius anonymously sends Harry a Firebolt as a Christmas gift, although it is confiscated by Professor McGonagall on suspicion that the broom is jinxed.

-Towards the end of the novel, Harry, Ron, and Hermione confront Sirius and Harry nearly kills him; however, Lupin's timely intervention stops Harry.
+Towards the end of the novel, Harry, Ron, and Hermione confront Sirius, and Harry nearly kills him; however, Lupin's timely intervention stops Harry.
 Lupin, who has learned that Sirius is innocent, is reunited in friendship with him.
 Pettigrew is unmasked, and, most importantly, Harry stops Sirius and Lupin from murdering Pettigrew, arguing that his father would not want his friends to commit murder.
 Harry begins to view Sirius as a surrogate father, although events swiftly turn against him again – Pettigrew escapes, and Sirius is captured by the dementors at Hogwarts and sentenced to the Dementor's Kiss, a fate worse than death.
 Harry and Hermione help him escape with Buckbeak, a hippogriff who had also been unjustly condemned.
 Sirius is once again a wanted man.